celery/celery/docs/userguide/workers.rst

 - ``total``

-    Map of task names and the total number of tasks with that type the worker has accepted since startup.
+    Map of task names and the total number of tasks with that type the worker has accepted since start-up.

 Additional Commands